MouseLand/facemap/README.md

 When you choose ROIs these will be used to process ALL the folders that you see in the drop down menu when you click "Process ROIs".

 # processing
-you can choose which ROIs to process with the checkboxes on the right (if you've drawn the ROIs!).
-Choose useGPU to speed up processing by using built-in matlab GPU functions.
+you can choose which ROIs to process with the checkboxes on the right (if you've drawn the ROIs!)

 ++++ for multiple days of recordings ++++